developer-program/engineering-track/docs/docker/docker-volume.md

 # Docker Volume

-Volume allow a docker container to use a folder outside of the container without the need to COPY it in.
-This is especially useful if you want a docker container to persist data(in a database) or watch for local changes.
+Docker Volume allows a Docker container to use a folder outside of the container without the need to `COPY` it in.
+This is especially useful if you want a Docker container to persist data (e.g. in a database) or watch for local changes.

 ## Running a test using Docker Container

-Say we want to run a test file
+Say we want to run a test file:
 ```javascript
 describe("test", () => {
     it("1 is 1", () => {